vlang/v/vlib/crypto/ed25519/internal/edwards25519/README.md

 ## Description

-This module provides arithmetic primitives operations that are useful to implement cryptographic schemes over curve edwards25519, includes:
+`crypto.ed25519.internal.edwards25519` provides arithmetic primitives operations that are useful to implement cryptographic schemes over the edwards25519 elliptic curve, including:

 1. Arithmetic functions for point addition, doubling, negation, scalar multiplication with an arbitrary point, with the base point, etc.